m-hassantahir/Sales-Data-Analysis/README.md

+E-Commerce Sales Analysis: Optimizing Marketing and Growth

 I start the project by importing 12 monthly csv files into python.
 I used glob package for this.

-The next step was to clean the data.
+This project analyzes 12 months of sales data from an e-commerce store to answer key business questions and uncover actionable insights.
 Tasks during this section include:

 1. Dropping NaN values from my DataFrame
 2. Removing rows based on a specific condition